CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

     - Consistently branched off of the main branch to work on individual parts of code
     - Commit messages were always informative and explained what was being changed
     - <img width="1234" alt="Screen Shot 2021-11-15 at 9 54 10 PM" src="https://user-images.githubusercontent.com/63621073/141887365-c78841ef-9734-4435-8e93-7b367a50559b.png">
+- **New Issues**
+  - Taking feedback from phase 1 we created new issues that specifically outlines tasks that would improve the project.

 ## Packaging Strategies
 - Initially, we started with a strategy which was just everything grouped into related interfaces / functionality.
 So adhering to Clean Architecture, we packaged things by Feature.